NairaSarkis/Master-Thesis/README.md

 ## 3. CEL-Seq2 pipeline
 ### 1. Removing adapters and quality control
 >
-### 1.1.
-Create seperate fasta files with known adapters
->
-> Known adapters can be looked up in the fastp known adapters file (https://github.com/OpenGene/fastp/blob/master/src/knownadapters.h).
+> Create seperate fasta files with known adapters that can be looked up in the fastp known adapters file (https://github.com/OpenGene/fastp/blob/master/src/knownadapters.h).
 >
 > Create seperate fasta files for each Library in this format:
 >